NCS Program Details

 Important: Students who are tardy for the start of class may miss the skiff's departure and therefore will miss that day of class.
 The skiff cannot return to shore for late students.

 Please note: The Big Boat program is intended as a 1-2 week curriculum.
 By designing the curriculum in this manner, we are aiming to accommodate as many sailors as possible.

-*New in 2019: TEENS!
-Ages 15-18 years old!
+TEENS!!
 In each session of Big Boat Sailing, there is a single position available for an Instructor's Apprentice.
 This volunteer position will require that the volunteer commit to all five mornings of class.
-The volunteer will assist the NCS instructors in teaching the class, and sailing and maintaining the boat.
-The Volunteer will meet the NCS Instructors at 9:15am at Children's Beach Monday-Friday mornings in their assigned session.
+The volunteer will assist the NCS instructors in teaching the class, and sailing maintaining the boat.
+The volunteer will meet the NCS instructors at Children's Beach, Monday-Friday at 9:15 AM in their assigned session.
 Sessions available are 1-9.
-Please email NCS Program Director, Emily Taylor, email@example.com if you are interested.
+Please email NCS Program Director, Emily Taylor, firstname.lastname@example.org if you are interested.
 These hours will be documented and may be used for high school community service hours.